Konamiman/RookieDrive-FDD-ROM/DISK_IMAGE_MODE.md

 ## The default file

 Each directory that is not empty has a _default file_.
-This is the file that will be mounted when you press `Shift+Enter` while the directory is selected, when you run the `CALL USBMOUNT(0)` command from BASIC, and when booting the computer in boot mode 3.
+This is the file that will be mounted when you press `Shift+Enter` while the directory is selected in the boot menu, when you run the `CALL USBMOUNT(0)` command from BASIC, and when booting the computer in boot mode 3.

 The default file for a given directory is determined as follows: